 - Was legally prohibited from owning ammunition

-The burden of proof for this crime lies with the prosecution.
-The prosecution must show beyond a reasonable doubt that all three of these elements are true in order to prove their case.
+The prosecution has the burden of proof for this crime.
+To prove its case, the prosecution must show beyond a reasonable doubt that all three of these elements are true.

 - Convicted felons